 Goldie Hawn — Goldie was an international celebrity who starred as a ditsy blond in a bikini and body paint on the 1960s American TV satire show Rowan and Martin’s Laugh-In.
 She has since starred in films such as Private Benjamin and Death Becomes Her.

 Goldmember — Goldmember is the villain from the third Austin Powers film.
-In the film, the villain is Dutch, owns a discotheque, suffers from a skin disorder, and had an accident which resulted in his unusual appendage.
-Wear a gold velour track suit and bleach blonde hair and facial hair.
+In the film, the villain is Dutch, owns a discotheque, suffers from a skin disorder, and has an accident which resulted in his unusual appendage.
+Wear a gold velour tracksuit and bleach blonde hair and facial hair.

 Gomez — Gomez is the husband of Morticia in the television series The Addams Family.
 He wears a broad striped gangster-style pinstriped suit with a cigar and a moustache.